 If you’re traveling internationally, check the vaccinations required for that country before you visit.
 Get all your vaccines in advance and carry proof of documentation for health professionals at Customs.

 Carry prescription medicines with the original note from the doctor.
 Apart from these, carry painkillers, flu medicines, laxatives, medicine for stomach aches, diarrhoea, flu, cold and cough, and motion sickness.
 If you have a breathing condition, carry your inhalers and altitude medicines.
 Apart from these, essentials are eye drops, multivitamins, thermometer, sunburn cream, sleeping medications, and hand sanitisers.

 Your carry-on bag should always be with you.
 In your carry-on bag, keep headphones, mobiles, laptops, cameras, adapters, extra batteries, sunglasses with case, an additional t-shirt, socks, and a torchlight for emergencies.
 Keep your passport and maps with you as added precautions.
 If you are going sightseeing, carry copies of your passport and visas along with medical insurance.
 Always maintain space for your wallet, credit and debit cards, spare cash, foreign currency, and water bottles.
 For additional security, a money pouch, undercover bra, neck wallet, bag lock, or leg lock should suffice.

 Wherever you go, ensure to carry some books, stock your music player or phone with music, and keep your online viewing subscriptions active.
+If you are traveling with your baby, make sure to carry toys for 6 months old from Kidsco.
 Use this checklist to pack in a neat and organized manner so that you can travel worry-free.
 Remember to respect foreign customs and traditions and make the most of your trip!